IBMAppModernization/app-modernization-microservices-lab-iks/README.md

    ```

-## Summary
+### Summary
-You installed and then tested the  Stock Trader microservices sample application and got some insight into the challenges of deploying microservices apps in a Kubernetes cluster.
+You installed and then tested the  Stock Trader Lite V2.0  microservices sample application and got some insight into the challenges of deploying microservices apps in a Kubernetes cluster.